rabbitmq/rabbitmq-website/site/lazy-queues.md

 ### Converting between queue modes

-If we need to convert a `default` queue into a `lazy` one, then we will suffer the same performance impact as when a queue needs to page messages to disk.
+When converting a `default` queue into a `lazy` one, the operation will suffer the same performance impact as when a queue needs to page messages to disk.

-When we convert a `default` queue into a `lazy` one, the queue will first page messages to disk, and then it will start accepting publishes, acks, and other commands.
+During conversion from a `default` queue into a `lazy` one, the queue will first page messages to disk, and then it will start accepting publishes, acks, and other commands.